-Why Is Your Maytag Washer Making Loud Noise When Spinning?
+The Most Common Causes of Your Maytag Washer Making Noise

 Today’s Maytag washing machines are more advanced than ever before.
-Luckily, there are still only a few potential causes if you have a Maytag washer making loud noise when spinning.
-One of these part failures is likely to be the culprit:
+Luckily, there are still only a few potential causes if you have a Maytag washer making noise.
+If you’re hearing any of these noises, one of these common issues is likely to be the culprit:

-The first part to check when your washer makes loud noise is the drive pulley.
+If you’re hearing noise during the wash cycle, the first part to check is the drive pulley.
 Washers use a belt that goes around the drive motor and pulley to make the tub spin.

 Your washer’s tub bearing is mounted in the center of the outer tub, and its job is to keep the inner tub spinning smoothly and quietly.
 Unfortunately though, overloading your washer or even using low-grade detergents can damage the bearing.